DraftExpress NBA Draft Prospect Profile: Jan Vesely, Stats, Comparisons, and Outlook

 All in all, Vesely looks like an extremely useful player with plenty of upside to continue to develop.
 After all, he’s only 19-years old, and is somewhat of a late-bloomer on top of that.
 He may not have the offensive skills or natural talent NBA teams look for in a very high pick, and probably wouldn’t fit every team’s style of play, but there will be plenty of coaches who could fall in love with his physical attributes and the energy he brings to the table.
 The way Omri Casspi is playing thus far with the Kings surely has to be helping his cause, as the two have some clear-cut similarities in their style of play, although Vesely’s physical tools and upside are noticeably superior.

 It will be interesting to see how Vesely’s agents, David Bauman and Aleksandar Raskovic, go about deciding whether or not to enter their client’s name in this year’s draft.
 Vesely is under contract with Partizan until 2013, but the team (like almost all clubs in former Yugoslavia) has fallen on hard times financially lately, and may be tempted to sell him to a bigger European team if they were able to cash in on a significant buyout.
 The NBA's meager 500,000 dollars (the maximum allowed under the CBA) likely won't interest them as much.
-Either way, Vesely could probably use another Europe to continue to polish up his skill-set.
+Either way, Vesely could probably use another year in Europe to continue to polish up his skill-set.

 European Roundup: Dominant Donatas?